-The 2017-18 theme is TBD.
+The 2019-20 theme is, "In Sickness & Health: An Exploration of Illness & Wellness".
 Students will be studying and competing in 10 subjects on the collegiate level of this year's theme and they may receive college elective credit for this course by meeting specific set requirements.
 Students will be studying and competing in the following 10 subjects under the theme of TBD Science (atomic and nuclear physics), Literature, Art, Music of the era, Social Science, Economics, Mathematics, Speech (Impromptus and Prepared), Interview, and Essay.

 In 2016, CEHS competitive team students received a many bronze, silver, and gold medals.
 Participation in Fresno State workshops and competition qualifies sophomores, juniors, and seniors for 4 units of college credit.
 Decathletes also receive a CE letter, academic patch, and Academic Decathlon pin.
 It’s also an elective class for Pass/Fail credit, an impressive addition to college applications.
 The team traditionally participates in a university or national landmark field trip.